smpetersgithub/babelfish-for-aurora-postgresql/Compatibility Testing/README.md

 *  **Babelfish Bermuda Triangle.sql** - This script contains SQL syntax that is not compatible with Babelfish.
 I recommend running this script along with a Compass report and reviewing the output to understand how to best utilize the Compass report.
 This file is named after the Bermuda Triangle, a place believed to have supernatural powers where a number of aircraft and ships are said to have disappeared under mysterious circumstances, often with their instruments (i.e., compasses) believed not to work.

+*  **Deadlock Creation** - This script can be used to check the behavior of deadlocks.

+*  **Isolation Levels** - This script can be used to check the behavior of the different isolation levels.
 ---------------------

 #### Below is the output from the Babelfish Berumuda Triangle.sql vs the Compass report.